SWEGroup39/GatorChatApp/API_Documentation.md

 - The message ID number cannot be reused unless the previous message with that number was hard-deleted.

 ### Requirements and Error Messages
+- A StatusBadRequest error will be returned if the passed-in body cannot be decoded.
 - The inputs for the POST command must follow a specific format.
     - The Sender_ID must be **numeric** and **only four digits**.
     - The Receiver_ID must be **numeric** and **only four digits**.
         - If these are not met, an error message will appear that describes what specifically needs to be fixed.
-- If the Sender ID has any non-numeric characters in it, the "Invalid Sender ID (NOT NUMERIC)" message will be returned.
+- If the **Sender ID** has any non-numeric characters in it, the "Invalid Sender ID (NOT NUMERIC)" message will be returned.
-- If the Receiver ID has any non-numeric characters in it, the "Invalid Receiver ID (NOT NUMERIC)" message will be returned.
+- If the **Receiver ID** has any non-numeric characters in it, the "Invalid Receiver ID (NOT NUMERIC)" message will be returned.
-- If the Sender ID is not 4 digits long, the Invalid Sender ID (NOT FOUR DIGITS) message will be returned.
+- If the **Sender ID** is not 4 digits long, the Invalid Sender ID (NOT FOUR DIGITS) message will be returned.
-- If the Receiver ID is not 4 digits long, the Invalid Receiver ID (NOT FOUR DIGITS) message will be returned.
+- If the **Receiver ID** is not 4 digits long, the Invalid Receiver ID (NOT FOUR DIGITS) message will be returned.
 - If a message is posted with no actual text in the message the "Invalid Message: Messages cannot be empty." message will be returned.
+- An **Internal Server Error** will be returned if there are errors regarding the database connection or the query itself.
-- Otherwise, the newly created message object will be returned along with a "Message created successfully." message.
+- Otherwise, the newly created message object will be returned along with a "Message created successfully." console log message.
 ---

 <a id="PUT_Messages"></a>

 ### ➜ Overview of  **PUT** Command for Messages

-- The **PUT** command takes in an input to edit a message already in the database.
+- The **PUT** command takes in an input to edit a message already in the messages database.
+- **NOTE:** In its current implementation, this function will edit **ALL** messages with the matching ID's and message.
+Nonunique messages will all be edited.

 ### Syntax

 - There is currently only one **PUT** command, and the syntax is as follows:

-- ``` http://localhost:8000/api/messages/[FIRST ID]/[SECOND ID]/[ORIGINAL MESSAGE] ```
+- ```http://localhost:8080/api/messages/[FIRST ID]/[SECOND ID]/[ORIGINAL MESSAGE] ```

 - The required inputs are the Sender ID, the Receiver ID, and the original message that you would like to have changed.